The Literacy Council of Fort Bend County is committed to ending cycles of inter-generational illiteracy

 Literacy is the ability to read, write, compute, and use technology at a level that enables an individual to reach his or her full potential as a parent, employee, and community member.

 What does it mean to be illiterate?
+Literacy is more than knowing how to read.

 In the strict sense, an individual who is illiterate cannot read or write simple sentences in any language.
 However, many more people may be functionally illiterate, meaning their reading and writing skills are inadequate to manage daily living and employment tasks.
 Across the country, 25-28% of all adults are classified as marginally illiterate.
 Adult low literacy can be connected to almost every socio-economic issue in the United States.